 - becoming naturalized in another country after reaching the age of 18;

 - making an oath of allegiance to a foreign state after reaching the age of 18;

 - entering or serving in the military of a foreign state that is engaged in hostilities against the United States; or

 - committing an act of treason.

-Each of these instances require that the act be voluntarily and you must have had the intention of relinquishing your United States nationality.[xv]
+Each of these instances requires that the act be voluntarily, and you must have had the intention of relinquishing your United States nationality.[xv]

 [ii] United States v.
 Wong Kim Ark, 169 U.S. 649, 18 S.Ct.
 456; 42 L.Ed.
 890 (1898) (ruling that individuals who are born in the United States and are subject to its jurisdiction are eligible for citizenship regardless of the parents’ nationality).

 [v] See 8 U.S.C. §1401(d).